 The care needs assessment helps us to see if you need long-term nursing home care.

-When we receive your completed application form we will arrange for a care needs assessment.
+When we receive your completed Fair Deal application form we will arrange for a care needs assessment.
 This assessment could be in a hospital or in your home.

-A healthcare professional, such as a geriatrician, public health nurse or occupational therapist, will do your assessment.
+A healthcare professional will do your assessment.
+This could be a geriatrician, public health nurse (PHN) or occupational therapist.

 They will look at:

 - your ability to do everyday activities like bathing, shopping, dressing and moving around

 - your mental abilities - for example your levels of attention, memory, learning and language